bec-archer/SR80-Manuals/user-manual.md

 ### Auto-Reporting

 The app monitors itself in the background.
 If it detects a serious problem — like changes that repeatedly fail to sync, a photo that won't upload, or the connection dropping unexpectedly — it files a report automatically without anyone having to do anything.
-Bec also gets an email.
+Bec gets an email and a push notification on her iPhone and iPad.

 Auto-reports appear in the Bug Reports list with an **Auto** badge.
 They fire at most once per problem type every 10 minutes, so you won't get flooded.